danBhentschel/techio-practical-linq/markdowns/04_MethodsExtractAValue/01_first_last_single.md

 [//]: # (GENERATED FILE -- DO NOT EDIT)
-# Methods: Extract a single element
+# Methods - Extract a single element

 These LINQ methods can be used to extract a single element from an `IEnumerable<T>` sequence.